Skip to content

 Historic 1912 Bernards Township Town Hall – The Astor Estate in Basking Ridge

-Cedar Hill Estate c 1912 built by Samuel Owen.
-It’s interesting why the Township chose Astor Estate when it was built as the Cedar Hill Estate.
-Source: Bernards Township archives
+Cedar Hill Estate, c.
+1912, built by Samuel Owen.
+Interestingly, the Township chose Astor Estate, even though it was built as the Cedar Hill Estate.
+Source: Bernards Township archives.

-One of the most iconic historic properties in the Somerset Hills is an English Tudor style estate that sits atop a high ridge in the Basking Ridge section of Bernards Township.
-Built in 1912, this Basking Ridge landmark was the home to four families; Owen, Lee, Bissell and Astor, before being acquired by Bernards Township in 1968.
-The property is known by locals as the Astor Estate since the Astor’s were the last private owners.
-However, the resident that had the most impact on the town belonged to George Ludlow Lee, who out of community pride, donated land where Ridge High School, War Memorial Park, and Cedar Hill School sit.
+One of the most iconic historic properties in the Somerset Hills is an English Tudor-style estate that sits atop a high ridge in the Basking Ridge section of Bernards Township.
+Built in 1912, this Basking Ridge landmark was the home to four families: Owen, Lee, Bissell, and Astor, before being acquired by Bernards Township in 1968.
+The property is known locally as the Astor Estate because the Astors were its last private owners.
+However, the resident who had the most impact on the town was George Ludlow Lee, who, out of community pride, donated land on which Ridge High School, War Memorial Park, and Cedar Hill School sit.
 The school’s mascot became the “Red Devil”.
 Enjoy the story.

 1912- 1940